Italy entry requirements for Greece passport holders

 Valid passport

-Must be valid for your entire stay in Italy
+Must cover your entire stay in Italy

 Return or onward ticket

-Proof of departure from the Schengen area
+Proof you'll leave the Schengen area

 Proof of accommodation